Women’s Rights and Religious Leaders Urge President of Poland to Reform Abortion Laws

 In 1993, significant changes concerning women’s reproductive rights were introduced in Poland.
 The Polish Parliament introduced an anti-abortion law that meant that women in difficult life conditions, including financial situations, could not legally have abortions.
 The anti-abortion law was liberalized briefly in 1996 to allow abortion until the 12th week of pregnancy if “a woman is in hard life conditions or in difficult personal situation.”
 The law was restricted again in 1997 and this provision regarding abortion on social grounds was withdrawn by the Parliament elected in 1997.

 At present abortion on social grounds is banned.
 According to the law, abortion is legal in the following cases only: when pregnancy constitutes a threat to life or to the health of the mother, which is confirmed by the doctor other than the one involved in the abortion; prenatal examination indicate heavy, irreversible damage of the embryo or incurable life-threatening illness; there is justified suspicion, confirmed by a prosecutor, that the pregnancy is a result of an illegal act such as rape or incest.
 Also, a doctor who performs illegal abortion is subject to the punishment of up to three years of prison.

 Poland is one of 10 countries seeking to become part of the European Union in May 2004.
 Membership in the EU is considered favorable because it enhances a country’s political, economic and social stability.
 Should Poland join, it would be only the second country in the EU where abortion is illegal.
-Some observers believe Kwasniewski is willing to put women’s reproductive rights on the back burner to avoid a discussion of abortion at this time.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Some observers believe Kwasniewski is willing to put women’s reproductive rights on the back burner to avoid a discussion of abortion at this time.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.